shubhamtewari/benji/README.md

 ![ui](res/ui.png)

+Benji uses a physical notebook analogous approach, with *pages* where you can plan your day or projects/sprints, write down habits, shopping lists etc.

 FEATURES:
 1) Write your task in a single place, using simple constructs.
 2) Navigate through a minimalist UI with the exact amount of features required.